Currency:USD $

 1. Expectations vs. Reality: The narrative surrounding Highguard is one of unmet expectations.
 People expected something groundbreaking, especially considering past end-show reveals like Monster Hunter Wilds and Final Fantasy 16.
 Instead, they were presented with another multiplayer shooter, criticized for its all-too-familiar fantasy-meets-guns aesthetic.

-3. Audience Reaction: Despite being from developers behind successful games like Apex Legends and Titanfall, the reveal failed to energize audiences who found the concept and name uninspired, likening it unfavorably to existing games.
+3. Audience Reaction: Despite coming from a studio with experience behind successful shooters, the reveal failed to energize audiences who found the concept and name uninspired, drawing unfavorable comparisons to existing games.

 Behind the Scenes Strategy